Commitment Against Hazing

-Longwood University is committed to the belief that abusive behavior, harassment and assault does not build character, does not build leadership skills, and does not foster group loyalty or unity.
+Longwood University is committed to the belief that abusive behavior, harassment, and assault do not build character or leadership skills and foster group loyalty or unity.

 While some behaviors constitute hazing regardless of context (e.g., paddling, use of alcohol), others depend on the circumstances.
 For example, requiring athletes to perform normal calisthenics as part of conditioning would not be hazing, but requiring new members of a non-athletic student organization to do push-ups in the middle of the night would constitute hazing.